AnthonyEdvalson/Machina/README.md

 Square brackets are for entities that get data from other entities.
 For example, business data will be collected from APIs, one of these APIs is used to get website information from the current Machina system.

 This “recursive” data is an important feature of Machina, it allows computed data to be shared between separate projects.
-This minimizes the amount of code reuse, since that that is gathered for one purpose can be used elsewhere.
+This minimizes the amount of code needed, since data that is gathered for one purpose can be used elsewhere.